-5 Sensor Weight Approximately 3kg

-6 Weight of data logger Approximately 800g

-7 Weight of cable Approximately 13kg

-8 Software for data analysis Software for the analysis of inclinometer data with respect to rainfall data.
+5 Sensor Weight Approximately 3kg 6 Weight of data logger Approximately 800g Approximately 800g 7 Weight of cable Approximately 13kg Approximately 13kg 8 Software for data analysis Software for the analysis of incl respect to rainfall data.
+Software for the analysis of inclinometer data with respect to rainfall data.